NorimasaYoshida/CurveToolWithCMRegion/README.md

 # CurveToolWithCMRegion

-- This repository contains prototype code for a curve tool, like a curve tool in Adobe Illustrator, but with visualzing the curvatrure monotonicity region.
+- This repository contains prototype code for a curve tool, similar to the one in Adobe Illustrator, but with a visualization of the curvature monotonicity region.
+- An original curve tool with the visualization of the curvature monotonicity region was proposed in [2], and I have ported that program to JavaScript.
 - It uses a GPU to visualize the curvature monotonicity region.

 # How to use